SAP-archive/techne/src/techne/components/containers/card/card.disabled.md

-The **Disabled card** is used when the card element cannot be clicked or perform any action.
+Is used when the card element cannot be clicked or perform any action.